davidjbrossard/java-json-pep-sdk/README.md

 # Java JSON PEP SDK for XACML

-This project provides a PEP SDK for Java, that generates a XACML request and response in accordance with the JSON Profile of XACML 1.1.
+This project provides a PEP SDK for Java, that generates a XACML request and response in accordance with the JSON Profile of XACML 1.1 and 1.0.
 The project is organized into a number of submodule projects using Apache Maven.
 Please see their brief descriptions below, or see the submodule project's READMEs.